temporalio/documentation/docs/go-workflow-testing.md

         s.NoError(s.env.GetWorkflowError())
 }
 ```
-Calling `s.env.ExecuteWorkflow(...)` executes the workflow logic and any invoked activities inside the
+Calling `s.env.ExecuteWorkflow(...)` executes the Workflow logic and any invoked activities inside the
 test process.
-The first parameter of `s.env.ExecuteWorkflow(...)` contains the workflow functions,
+The first parameter of `s.env.ExecuteWorkflow(...)` contains the Workflow functions,
-and any subsequent parameters contain values for custom input parameters declared by the workflow
+and any subsequent parameters contain values for custom input parameters declared by the Workflow
 function.

 > Note that unless the activity invocations are mocked or activity implementation
 > replaced (see [Activity mocking and overriding](#activity-mocking-and-overriding)), the test environment
 > will execute the actual activity code including any calls to outside services.

-After executing the workflow in the above example, we assert that the workflow ran through completion
+After executing the Workflow in the above example, we assert that the Workflow ran through completion
 via the call to `s.env.IsWorkflowComplete()`.
 We also assert that no errors were returned by asserting
 on the return value of `s.env.GetWorkflowError()`.
-If our workflow returned a value, we could have
+If our Workflow returned a value, we could have
 retrieved that value via a call to `s.env.GetWorkflowResult(&value)` and had additional asserts on that
 value.

 ## Activity mocking and overriding

-When running unit tests on workflows, we want to test the workflow logic in isolation.
+When running unit tests on Workflows, we want to test the Workflow logic in isolation.
 Additionally,
 we want to inject activity errors during our test runs.
 The test framework provides two mechanisms
 that support these scenarios: activity mocking and activity overriding.
 Both of these mechanisms allow
-you to change the behavior of activities invoked by your workflow without the need to modify the actual
+you to change the behavior of activities invoked by your Workflow without the need to modify the actual
-workflow code.
+Workflow code.

 Let's take a look at a test that simulates a test that fails via the "activity mocking" mechanism.